longhorn/longhorn/docs/upgrade.md

 # Upgrade

-Here we cover how to upgrade to Longhorn v0.3 from all previous releases.
+Here we cover how to upgrade to Longhorn v0.3.1 from all previous releases.

+## Upgrading from v0.3.x

+On Rancher UI, navigate to the `Catalog Apps` screen and click the `Upgrade available` button.
+Do not change any of the settings. *Do not change any of the settings right now.* Click `Upgrade`.

+Access Longhorn UI.
+Periodically refresh the page until the version in the bottom left corner of the screen changes.
+Wait until websocket indicators in bottom right corner of the screen turn solid green.
+Navigate to `Setting> Engine Image` and wait until the new Engine Image is `Ready`.

+## Upgrading from v0.2 and older

+The upgrade procedure for Longhorn v0.2 and v0.1 deployments is more involved.

-## Backup Existing Volumes
+### Backup Existing Volumes

 It's recommended to create a recent backup of every volume to the backupstore before upgrade.
 If you don't have a on-cluster backupstore already, create one.

-Here we'll use NFS for example.
+We'll use NFS backupstore for this example.

 1. Execute following command to create the backupstore
 ```
 kubectl apply -f https://raw.githubusercontent.com/rancher/longhorn/master/deploy/backupstores/nfs-backupstore.yaml